 The information displayed in the right panel includes:

 - Service Description

-- Visit Service Profile: A link to view the service profile page.
+- View Service Profile: A link to view the service profile page.

 - Manage Service Dependencies: A link to manage dependencies in the service profile page.

-Click the X in the top right corner of the right panel or anywhere else on the graph to close the service information.
+Click in the top right corner of the panel, or on the graph’s background, to close the panel.

-In the case that there are too many relationships or services to load an optimal view of the service graph, we require users to select a Business or Technical Service to focus the graph.
+In the case that the graph has many relationships or services, the top-most or root nodes will be displayed as well as two levels of relationships below that.
+If there are too many relationships or services to load an optimal view of the service graph, we require users to select a business or technical service to focus the graph.
 The filtered view will display the selected service as well as the two levels of relationships from that service in both the Uses and Used By directions.
-If more relationships exist beyond those two levels, they will be presented as grouped nodes.
-You can click on the grouped node to expand additional service relationships.

 Required User Permissions